Daniel Francis Annan: Early life

-Daniel Annan was born in Accra, Ghana on November 7, 1928, to Ga-Adangbe parents.
+Daniel Annan was born in Accra on 7 November 1928.

-His father, Victor Benjamin Annan was a merchant and treasurer of the Accra branch of the United Gold Coast Convention, while his mother was Mary Nyaniba Annan.
+His father, Victor Benjamin Annan was a merchant and treasurer of the Accra branch of the United Gold Coast Convention and his mother was named Mary Nyaniba Annan.
 Annan's maternal great-grandfather was the King of Gã State (known locally as Gã Maŋtsɛ) Tackie Tawia I of Accra, who reigned from 1862 to 1902.

-He started his education at the primary section of King's College, Lagos, receiving his Kindergarten education.
+Annan started his education at the primary section of King's College, Lagos, receiving his kindergarten education.
 He had his secondary education at Accra Academy from 1939 to 1945.
 Thereafter, he studied at the intermediate department at Achimota College from 1946 to 1948.
-Justice Annan then proceeded to the United Kingdom to study law at the University of Hull.
+Annan proceeded to the United Kingdom to study law at the University of Hull.
 He obtained the LL.B (Hons) degree in 1956 while there.
 He was called to the bar at the Middle Temple, UK, in 1958.